 CARS.COM — Larger wheels give cars a more aggressive stance and greater stage presence, which is why automakers install king-size rims on concept cars.
 They look cool.

-For example, if the original stock tire size is 215/65R17 and you buy 18-inch wheels, the right tire for the larger rims might be 225/55R18, with the differences being the larger diameter, wider tread (225 millimeters instead of 215) and lower profile, 55 instead of 65.
+For example, if the original stock tire size is 215/65R17 and you buy 18-inch wheels, the right tire size for the larger rims might be 225/55R18, with the differences being the larger-diameter wheel size, wider tread (225 millimeters instead of 215) and lower profile, 55 instead of 65.
 That means that the height of the sidewall is 55 percent of the width of the tread.

 While larger-diameter wheels and tires should improve handling and high-speed performance, lower-profile tires also tend to have a firmer ride and may be noisier than the smaller, standard rubber.

 Some potential performance benefits may be offset by the additional weight of the larger tires and wheels.
 An 18-inch tire, for example, will probably weigh at least a couple of pounds more than a 16- or 17-inch tire.
 That could also be true of a larger-size wheel.
 A steel wheel weighs more than an aluminum alloy wheel, so the latter enhances performance by reducing the unsprung weight.
 But replacing a standard 17-inch alloy wheel with an 18- or 19-inch alloy rim will add weight — unless it’s an expensive, lightweight type.

 Bigger wheels cost more money.
 The bigger you go, the more expensive the wheels and tires.
 If you buy larger wheels as part of an option package on a new vehicle, or get them as standard equipment on a higher trim level, the initial cost may not be that high.
 But when it comes to replacing a damaged wheel or tire (or just the replacement tires when the tread is worn), the extra cost can be substantial.